-Answer: In Romans 12:1, Paul says, “I beseech you therefore, brothers, by the mercies of God to present your bodies a living sacrifice, holy, pleasing to God, which is your reasonable service.”
+In Romans 12:1, Paul says, “I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service” (NKJV).
 Paul’s admonition to the believers in Rome was to sacrifice themselves to God, not as a sacrifice on the altar, as the Mosaic Law required the sacrifice of animals, but as a living sacrifice.
 The dictionary defines sacrifice as “anything consecrated and offered to God.”
 As believers, how do we consecrate and offer ourselves to God as a living sacrifice?

 Under the Old Covenant, God accepted the sacrifices of animals.
 But these were just a foreshadowing of the sacrifice of the Lamb of God, Jesus Christ.
 Because of His ultimate, once-for-all-time sacrifice on the cross, the Old Testament sacrifices became obsolete and are no longer of any effect (Hebrews 9:11-12).
 For those who are in Christ by virtue of saving faith, the only acceptable worship is to offer ourselves completely to the Lord.
 Under God’s control, the believer’s yet-unredeemed body can and must be yielded to Him as an instrument of righteousness (Romans 6:12-13; 8:11-13).
 In view of the ultimate sacrifice of Jesus for us, this is only “reasonable.”